Best Way to Age-Proof Your Vision

 Stop smoking.

-Current and former smokers have up to four times the risk of developing ARMD—the leading cause of blindness in the U.S.—than those who never smoked.
+Current and former smokers have up to four times the risk of developing AMD — the leading cause of blindness in the U.S. — than those who never smoked.
 The risk remains high even up to 20 years after quitting.
-In fact, an Australian study estimated that as many as one in five cases of ARMD-related blindness in that country could be related to smoking.
+In fact, an Australian study estimated that as many as 1 in 5 cases of AMD-related blindness in that country could be related to smoking.
 Researchers say there are several reasons for the increased risk in smokers, including cellular changes, oxidative stress and vascular constriction.

 Maintain a healthy weight.

-Being overweight affects far more than your heart, blood pressure and blood sugar control; it can also affect your vision.
+Being overweight affects far more than your heart, blood pressure and blood sugar; it can also affect your vision.
 Most studies find that overweight and obese people are far more likely to develop cataracts than those who weigh less.
+Type 2 diabetes, which often occurs in overweight and obese people, can accelerate the speed of cataract formation.
 Unfortunately, losing the extra weight once you’ve gained doesn’t seem to prevent cataracts.

-Studies also suggest that obesity increases the risk of glaucoma, likely by increasing the build up of fluid inside the eye as well as from the effects of high blood pressure diabetes , high cholesterol and insulin resistance.
-Obesity also increases the risk of ARMD, possibly by increasing inflammation and oxidative stress in the eyes.
+Studies also suggest that obesity increases the risk of glaucoma, likely by increasing the buildup of fluid inside the eye as well as from the effects of high blood pressure, diabetes, high cholesterol and insulin resistance.
+Obesity also increases the risk of AMD, possibly by increasing inflammation and oxidative stress in the eyes.
+Diabetes, high blood pressure and high cholesterol increase your risk of damaging blood vessels in the retina and can lead to permanent vision loss.
 Further studies are needed to see if losing weight can improve these conditions.

 Slip on the shades.

-People with fair skin and blue eyes have a much higher risk of developing cataracts.
+Even though everyone develops cataracts as they age, people with fair skin and blue eyes have a much higher risk of developing them earlier, compared with people with darker skin and eyes.
 Indeed, a 1998 Johns Hopkins study was among the first to link sun exposure to an increased risk of cataracts.
-Exposure to ultraviolet (UV) light also increases the risk of ARMD.
-The increased UV light is thought to cause changes in the metabolism of the cells in the retina and lens, Jun explains.
+Exposure to ultraviolet (UV) light also increases the risk of AMD.
+The structures in the eye — the lens and the retina — absorb UV from natural sunlight, which is thought to damage the cells and change their metabolism.
+Therefore, wearing UV protection will decrease the amount of potential damage these cells experience and, as a result, help prevent early cataracts and AMD from developing.

-Just make sure your sunglasses protect against UV-A and UV-B wavelengths, and that they wrap around your face.
-A Johns Hopkins study found that up to 20 percent of the sun’s rays can “leak” through the sides of typical glasses.
+Just make sure your sunglasses protect against UVA and UVB wavelengths or are marked with UV 400, and that they wrap around your face.
+A Johns Hopkins study found that up to 20% of the sun’s rays can “leak” through the sides of typical glasses.

 Enjoy regular activity.